Contact InformationNicole Stelle Garnett

 Her most recent book, Lost Classroom, Lost Community: Catholic Schools' Importance in Urban America, represents the culmination of a major empirical research project with Prof. Margaret "Peg" Brinig of Notre Dame Law School.
 Their work examines the effects of Catholic school closures on urban neighborhoods.

-At Notre Dame, Prof. Garnett is also a fellow of the Institute for Educational Initiatives and the Coordinator of Policy for the Institute's Alliance for Catholic Education (ACE).
+At Notre Dame, Prof. Garnett is also a fellow of the Institute for Educational Initiatives and the Senior Policy Advisor for the Institute's Alliance for Catholic Education (ACE).
 From 2008 to 2010, she served as Provost Fellow at Notre Dame and, during the spring of 2007, as a Visiting Professor of Law at the University of Chicago Law School.

 Professor Garnett received her B.A. from Stanford in 1992, where she graduated with honors and distinction in political science.
 She received her J.D. from Yale Law School in 1995.
 Following graduation from law school, Professor Garnett served as a law clerk for the Honorable Morris S. Arnold of the United States Court of Appeals for the Eighth Circuit (1995-1996) and for Associate Justice Clarence Thomas of the United States Supreme Court (1998-1999).
 Before joining the law school in 1999, she worked for two years (1996-98) as a staff attorney at the Institute for Justice, a non-profit public-interest law firm in Washington, D.C.